-The Organization's total OPEB liability was measured as of June 30, 2018, and was determined by an actuarial valuation as of June 30, 2017.
+The Organization's total OPEB liability was measured as of June 30, 2020, and was determined by an actuarial valuation as of June 30, 2019.
+The OPEB liability was then rolled forward to the measurement date of June 30, 2020, utilizing procedures incorporating the actuarial assumptions.